RedBlazerFlame/still-underground/README.md

         <option>Bubble</option>
     </select>
 ```
-2. What is the name of the boy from *Inochi no Tabekata*?
-Give his full name, and only include one space between words.
+1. What is the name of the boy from *Inochi no Tabekata*?
+Give his full name and include only one space between words.
+Input your answer in Romaji (i.e. using English characters).
 ```HTML
    <input type="text" placeholder="Full name of the boy">
 ```
 ### ***Hard***

-1. Eve sang with another artist in at least one song of each of these albums *except for*:
+1. In which of these albums did Eve sing all of the songs on his own?

 ```HTML
     <select>